15 Best Things to Do in Norwich (CT)

 Leffingwell House Museum

-The oldest elements of this Colonial-era house, held as one of the most complete in New England, date as far back as 1675.
-The Leffingwell House grew over the next century, and its present layout is a rough square with two main facades and a configuration that looks like two saltbox houses have been attached at a corner.
+The Leffingwell House grew over the next century, and its present layout is a rough square.
+There are two main facades, giving a configuration that looks like two saltbox houses have been attached at a corner.

 5. The Spa at Norwich Inn